-One of the reasons for the generation and increase of axial force is that the coupling between the primary and secondary gear motor is the barrel-shaped gear coupling which is allowed to have a certain movement value on the axial direction to weaken the small axial force produced by the minor horizontal and axial deviation.
-Therefore, when the gear motor is running, the shaft sleeve will move along the axial under the action of centrifugal force and small axial force on the connecting shaft.
-The use coefficient of radial force and axial force .fBF =1 constitutes the basic radial force and axial force provided in the selection table.
-For radial and axial forces with impact loads and long operating times (more than 8 hours per day), the corresponding service coefficient .fBF >1 should be considered.
-The permissible radial force FR and axial force FA. will be correspondingly reduced.
+One of the reasons for the generation and increase of axial force is that the couplings between the primary and secondary gear motors are the barrel-shaped gear couplings.
+This allows a certain amount of movement in the axial direction to weaken the small axial force produced through small horizontal and axial deviations.
+Therefore, when the gear motor is running, the shaft sleeve will move in the axial direction under the action of centrifugal force and small axial force on the connecting shaft.
+The use coefficient of radial force and axial force, fBF =1, constitutes the basic radial force and axial force provided in the selection table.
+For radial and axial forces with impact loads and long operating periods (more than 8 hours per day), the corresponding service coefficient fBF >1 should be considered.
+The permissible radial force FR and axial force FA. will be reduced accordingly.

 Gear Motor Radial Force Calculation Formula:

 In the formula, FR1 — radial force (N) of the input shaft extension; FR2 — radial force (N) of the output shaft extension; T1 — input torque N.m; T2 — output torque N.m; d1, d2 — pitch diameter (mm) of belt wheel or sprocket wheel.